nknezek/BuffettGroup/README.md

 # BuffettGroup
-Code and Notes for Buffett Group Meetings
+This repo captures code and notes for the Buffett Group Meetings at UC Berkeley.